Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Discussion and Conclusions

 We have taken care to minimize idealized future technologies, so that our work may bridge understanding between different layers.
 As much as possible, we start from the experimentally implemented hardware and build up to the level of potential applications.
 Nonetheless, it is impossible to cover everything or be completely sure at each layer, because we continue to study systems that are not yet built.
 Here we highlight some of these open questions as promising for further study: \begin{enumerate} \item In Section \ref{sec:networklayer}, we compare possibilities for state-of-the-art microwave links to connect current, industrial-quality chips.
 A major experimental question is how and if these technologies will be combined.
 To account for possible impacts of integration and unpredictability of future developments, we consider a wide range of possible fidelities for both on-chip operations and links.
-An essential next step in distributed quantum computing is experimental work to begin resolving these ambiguities. \item The analysis of Section \ref{sub:est-fid} loosely hints that for plausible ranges of noise parameters, the overall error probability for simultaneous operations linking many qubits will be lower in a chiplet than in a monolithic architecture.
+An essential next step in distributed quantum computing is experimental work to begin resolving these ambiguities. \item The analysis of Section \ref{sub:est-fid} hints that for plausible ranges of noise parameters, the overall error probability for simultaneous operations linking many qubits will be lower in a chiplet than in a monolithic architecture.
 Intuitively, a logical qubit spread over a chiplet system could have looser fault-tolerance requirements than one implemented monolithically.
 Quantum error correction is a major topic of its own with many complexities, options, and subtleties, so it is beyond the scope of this paper to rigorously investigate this intuition.
 Nonetheless, it seems likely that in contrast to common expectations, distribution may usefully lie below the logical qubit layer in a fault-tolerant scheme. \item Today's optical and microwave links represent vastly different regimes in expected range and performance as described in Section \ref{sec:physicallayer}.
 There is nonetheless optimism that in the long term, matter-optical transduction will benefit from major advances in hardware and local error reduction.
-It remains open if local networks could eventually use optical fiber to similar effects as proposed for microwave links in this work. \item Another recent work \cite{zhou2021modular} proposes a quantum router, using more specialized quantum hardware to achieve all-to-all connectivity dynamically.
+It remains open if local networks could eventually use optical fiber to similar effects as proposed for microwave links in this work. \item Another recent work \cite{zhou2023realizing} proposes a quantum router, using more specialized quantum hardware to achieve all-to-all connectivity dynamically.
 One might expect that such a router, like a hierarchical graph, achieves high sequential connectivity and low graph diameter but may suffer bottlenecks at the router.
-Nonetheless, dynamical switching might improve connectivity while better isolating qubits against unintended interactions. \end{enumerate} Distributed quantum computing encompasses a wide range of possibilities.
+Nonetheless, dynamical switching might improve connectivity while better isolating qubits against unintended interactions. \item As quantum computers increase in size, efficient algorithms to optimize the flow of data around a device increase in importance.
+The development of these compilation and mapping techniques will enable analyses to better quantify the costs of different connectivities. \end{enumerate} Distributed quantum computing encompasses a wide range of possibilities.
 While much research focuses on applications of long-range networks of logical quantum computers to communication problems, we emphasize ways in which short-range, physical networks could accelerate the path to fundamental abstractions and protocols.